visgl/react-map-gl/docs/api-reference/map.md

 Called when a `touchstart` event occurs within the map.

-If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layer.
+If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layers.

 #### `onTouchEnd`: (event: [MapLayerTouchEvent](./types.md#maplayertouchevent)) => void {#ontouchend}

 Called when a `touchend` event occurs within the map.

-If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layer.
+If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layers.

 #### `onTouchMove`: (event: [MapLayerTouchEvent](./types.md#maplayertouchevent)) => void {#ontouchmove}

 Called when a `touchmove` event occurs within the map.

-If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layer.
+If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layers.

 #### `onTouchCancel`: (event: [MapLayerTouchEvent](./types.md#maplayertouchevent)) => void {#ontouchcancel}

 Called when a `touchcancel` event occurs within the map.

-If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layer.
+If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layers.

 #### `onMoveStart`: (event: [ViewStateChangeEvent](./types.md#viewstatechangeevent)) => void {#onmovestart}